-Moonriver Audio currently has only two models in its range but we suspect there are more to come.
-The two current models are the ‘regular’ 404, which we visited, and the more expensive ‘Reference’ version.
+Moonriver Audio currently only has two models in its range but we suspect there is more to come.
+The two current models are the ‘regular’ 404, which we received, and the more expensive ‘Reference’ version.
 Both amplifiers are made entirely by hand and are the result of three years of intensive research.

 Moonriver Audio’s slogan is ‘Fågelsång’ which means birdsong and although it seems a bit far-fetched at first glance, in retrospect it is not so badly chosen.
 Time for a closer look!

 First of all, the distinctive front with side panels made of walnut that provide a retro look stands out.
 We think the combination of the dark brown wood and the black front is very successful.
 There is no accounting for taste but the finish on the Moonriver Audio 404 is excellent.
 This amplifier exudes style and class and we really dig it.
 Anyone who says looks are not important is deluding themselves.
 A beautiful speaker or special amplifier, with or without vu meters, always increases the experience.

 Moonriver Audio had a clear picture in mind when designing this amplifier and as far as we are concerned they succeeded in their goal.
 With a nice mix of retro and modern touches, we see this Moonriver Audio 404 fitting into many a living room.
 Personally, we like more of a sleek and clean look but the front of the Moonriver Audio 404 is very intriguing.

 First of all you have the 4 larger rotary knobs each with their own function.
 There is a volume knob, a balance control, a dedicated tape monitor and a knob to select the inputs.
 Between those rotary knobs there are two thumb switches that allow you to dim the lights on the one hand and a switch between mono and stereo on the other.
 A nice option for those who still often listen to mono recordings from the 50s and 60s.
 On the left we see a push button to bring the amplifier to life.